Immigration Law: The Shortening of the Residence Permit is Permissible in Case of Separation of Spouses.

 Source: Munich Administrative Court

 Important Note: The content of this article has been prepared to the best of our knowledge and belief.
 However, due to the complexity and constant evolution of the subject matter, we must exclude liability and warranty.
-Important Notice: The content of this article has been created to the best of our knowledge and understanding.
-However, due to the complexity and constant changes in the subject matter, we must exclude any liability and warranty.
+The content of this article has been compiled to the best of our knowledge and belief.
+However, the complexity and constant changes in the subject matter make it necessary to exclude liability and warranty.
+If you have any questions regarding residence permits after divorce, extension of residence permits after separation or residence permits after divorce, lawyer Helmer Tieben in Cologne will provide you with competent and individual advice.

-If you need legal advice, please feel free to call us at 0221 - 80187670 or send us an email to info@mth-partner.de
+If you need legal advice, please feel free to call us at 0221 - 80187670 or send us an email at or send an email to info@mth-partner.de info@mth-partner.de

 Lawyers in Cologne advise and represent clients nationwide in immigration law.